COSC-499-W2025/capstone-project-team-9/docs/logs/team_logs/Weeklylog.md

 - Integrate local analysis outputs into user-visible reports
 - Expand error handling and user messaging for partial analyses
 - Continue test coverage growth and docs updates
+- Kevin will working on the Feature: Retrieve Portfolio Information #24
+- Evin will working on xxxx
+- next person
 ---

 ## Burnup Chart